cristiandatum/SDC_Behavioral_Cloning/writeup_report.md

 #### 3.3 Compiling Training Data

-The size of the final training set is 8,654 images.
+The size of the final training set is 21,679 images.

 ## 4. Further Work
 Areas for further work:

 1. Increasing the training dataset may improve the model but will result in increased training time.
-This was not done at this stage as the model already took 2 hours to train.

 2. The training data can be further enhanced using image processing.

 3. Multiple neural networks could be run in parallel with increased number of hyperparameter selections.

+4. The neural network architecture could be modified to include 'LSTM' to provide a model that can interpret behavior considering consecurive frames.

 Authors: Cristian Alberch https://github.com/cristiandatum

 License: This project is licensed under the MIT License.
-Feel free to use the code in the Jupyter Notebook as you like.